NvChad/nvchad.github.io/README.md

 # Credits

-- Thanks to [@mdynnl](https://github.com/mdynnl) for integration of solid-start and solid-ssg in this site.
+- Huge Thanks to [@mdynnl](https://github.com/mdynnl) for helping me integreating solid-start and solid-ssg in this site.